mikaelhaji/digital-electronics/README.md

-# Blitzing Digital Electronics: A Rough Curriculum
+# Digital Electronics: A Rough Curriculum
 ### Inspired and Slightly Modified Version of the TinyVision.AI Course

 ## Section 1: Introduction to digital electronics, FPGA’s and environment setup: